 Reporting changes for resource authorities

 Updated reporting requirements for minerals and coal, and petroleum and gas authority holders came into effect on 1 October 2020.
-From this date there are changes to confidentiality periods for minerals and coal exploration and tenure reports.
+That date also marked commencement of changes, including retrospective changes, to confidentiality periods for minerals and coal exploration and resource authority reports.

-To support these changes, there are industry reporting practice directions and data submission templates available.
+To support those changes, industry reporting practice directions are to be followed and data submission templates to be used.

 What's on this page